 09 February 2026

 Cricket matches look very smooth on your television screen.
 You see the players run onto the field and the fans cheer in the stands.
 Everything seems to happen perfectly.
 However, the work done before the first ball is bowled is massive.
-It takes thousands of people and months of hard work to set up a global tournament.
+It takes thousands of people and months of hard work to set up a large-scale global tournament.
 Most fans do not see the trucks, ships, and planes that make the game possible.
-It is a giant puzzle where every piece must fit at the right time.
+Actually, it is a giant puzzle where every piece must fit at the right time.

 Hosting a world tournament is a huge task for any country.
 The scale of the operation is hard to imagine for most people.
 There are many venues in different cities and sometimes even different countries.
 Each venue needs to be ready for the players and the thousands of fans who attend.